High Functioning Autism Is Treatable!

 How Does Therapy Last?

 That depends on you, as therapy is individualized.
 It depends on the problems you are experiencing and how long you wish to see the therapist.
-However, therapy often lasts months to treat Internet addiction, as this is a severe addiction.
+However, therapy often lasts months to treat Autism, as this is a difficult condition.
 It is common for me to see Clients for six months or longer.
 However, depending on your need, I provide sessions weekly, twice a month, or monthly.

 How Much Does Therapy Cost?